mnooner256/pyqrcode/docs/index.rst

 ************************************

-The pyqrcode module is a QR code generator that is simple to use and written in pure python.
-The module has the ability to choose the best encoding for your data automatically.
-You can also specify the error correction level.
-The module can also choose the smallest QR code to fit your data automatically.
-All of these helpers can be controlled manually.
+The pyqrcode module is a QR code generator that is simple to use and written in pure python 3.
+The module can automate most of the building process for you.
+Unlike other generators, all of these helpers can be controlled manually.
+QR codes can be saved as SVG, PNG (by using the
+`pypng <https://pypi.python.org/pypi/pypng/>`_ module), and plain text.

 The pyqrcode module attempts to follow the QR code standard as closely as possible.
 The terminology and the encodings used in pyqrcode come directly